 - All wage and earnings statements for both you and your spouse (if you are filing jointly), from all employers and banks.
 This includes forms W-2, W-2G, and all forms 1099 (for example SSA-1099, 1099-MISC, 1099-R, 1099-DIV, 1099-INT, etc.).
 If you are unsure whether a form you have is needed, bring it with you.
 If you are missing a W-2, contact the employer for a duplicate before you come in.

 - Self-Employment Income (1099-Misc or Manual Records) if you run a business or perform odd jobs and the associated expenses (Schedule C-EZ Only)

-- The amount of any tip income or alimony received.
+- The amount of any tip income

 - Did you sell stocks?
 You will need to know the gain/loss from sale of stocks (1098-B and/or Broker’s Statements).
 Contact your broker if you do not have this information.